Sh-Pe/cs-tau-shpe/README.md

 - scs: Shit Cheat Sheets
 - lec: lecture notes
 - other: may be added if needed
+- pt: usually practices

-Each folder contains sub folders, where in each subfolder exists a .tex file and a complied .pdf file.
+Each folder contains subfolders, and in each subfolder exists a .tex file and a corresponding complied .pdf file.
 My current compiler is LuaLaTeX.
 Required packges & premable are attached to each .tex document (so automatic compiling with MikTeX should just work).
+Older files may use XeLaTeX.

 -----